themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 * [FTP Box](http://ftpbox.org/)
 * [Wappwolf](http://wappwolf.com/dropboxautomator)

-By offloading the sync part to a web host.
-Sure, you can achieve this benefit by `sftp`ing into a computer at home, but then you face issues such as [DNS](http://en.wikipedia.org/wiki/Domain_Name_System) intermediaries if you do not have a static external IP address, [opening ports](http://en.wikipedia.org/wiki/Port_forwarding) into your home network, or just having to leave a computer at home always on.
+Generally, these tools work by offloading sync to a web host.
+Sure, you can achieve this benefit by `sftp`ing into a computer at home, but then you face issues such as [DNS](http://en.wikipedia.org/wiki/Domain_Name_System) intermediaries if you don't have a static external IP address, [opening ports](http://en.wikipedia.org/wiki/Port_forwarding) into your home network, or just having to leave your home computer on all the time.
 You may want to consider [having](http://www.webfaction.com/signup?affiliate=potatowire) [someone](https://www.linode.com/) [else](https://www.nitrous.io/) worry about your [uptime](http://en.wikipedia.org/wiki/Uptime).

 <a href="http://xkcd.com/705/"><img src="http://imgs.xkcd.com/comics/devotion_to_duty.png" alt="The weird sense of duty really good sysadmins have can border on the sociopathic, but it's nice to know that it stands between the forces of darkness and your cat blog's servers."></a>